The Friday Poem In Conversation with Amy Wack

 AW: Only rarely do I see people in readings and want to sign them up, although this has happened.
 There was something striking and original about Tiffany Atkinson, for example, when I saw her read at a prize-giving years ago.
 When Rhian Edwards’ manuscript appeared I suddenly recalled that I’d seen her perform a couple of times.
 I met all The Spoke poets by way of the delightful Cardiff-born author Robert Walton after hearing them come along to read at the monthly First Thursday readings in Chapter Arts Centre in Cardiff.
 Kim Moore is another poet who had a lively reading style, though it was her debut pamphlet that floored me.

 I usually make no more than minor editorial suggestions and only occasionally suggest the complete re-vamp of a poem.
 I will sometimes hint at a ‘direction’ but am probably just as often wrong as right.
-It is always important to remember that the author has a vision, and you are there to help them fulfil this
+It is always important to remember that the author has a vision, and you are there to help them fulfill this

 TFP: How long does it take, from acceptance to publication?